Beer is…

 Podcast

-I write and host podcast episodes!
-As part of Good Beer Hunting‘s Source Material series, my podcast hoists a pint glass between past and present to see how beer refracts our perspective.
-You can find episodes on Apple, Google, Spotify, and anywhere else the GBH podcast is available…or just scroll down!
-Each episode will be made available on this page.
+Previously, I wrote and hosted a series of podcast episodes called Source Material, hoisting a pint glass between past and present to see how beer refracts our perspective.
+These deep dives and interviews were published on Good Beer Hunting’s (now former) podcast.
+You can find episodes on Apple, Google, Spotify, and anywhere else the GBH podcast is (still) available…or just scroll down!
+Every episode I’ve produced is available on this page.

 Link on Good Beer Hunting